-8. How do we adapt the curriculum and learning environment for students with SEND?
+8. How do we adapt the curriculum and learning environment for students with Special Educational Needs?

-At Bolder Academy we follow the advice in The National Curriculum Framework on how to adapt the curriculum and the learning environment for students with special educational needs.
+At Bolder Academy we follow the guidelines set out in The National Curriculum Framework on how to adapt the curriculum and the learning environment for students with Special Educational Needs.
 We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in Education, Health and Care Plans.